City Club of New York: History

 From 1962–1997, the City Club hosted roundtable luncheons, held every Friday except during the summer.
 Invited speakers (usually members) made presentations before the City Club.
 The luncheon presentations were aired live by WNYC-AM until 1987, when the station instead taped the luncheons and aired them during off-peak hours.

 The City Club caused controversy In 1967 in a strongly worded article by activist Chairman I. D. Robbins about the perceived failures of the John Lindsay administration, particularly in regard to housing.
 Some club members objected to the article, asserting that it did not represent the official City Club position.
 Robbins offered to resign but was not allowed to.

 In 1973, the City Club of New York celebrated its 80th anniversary with a gala dinner at the New York Hilton.
 Attendees included New York Mayor John Lindsay and former Mayor Robert F. Wagner (both of whom had been heavily criticized by the City Club at various times).
 At the gala, the City Club handed out 23 "For New York" awards to citizens who dedicated themselves to bettering the city.
 Recipients included John Chancellor, Walter Cronkite, Lloyd Goodrich, Ada Louise Huxtable, Willie Mays, Arthur Mitchell, Bess Myerson, John Bertram Oakes, Joseph Papp, I. M. Pei, Dorothy Schiff, Neil Simon, Preston Robert Tisch, and Lila Bell Wallace.

 In 1984 the City Club elected Sally Goodgold as its first female president; she was noted for her ability to attract high-profile names to the Club's weekly luncheon speaker series.

 The club suspended activities in 2003.
 In 2013 the club hired a new president, Michael S. Gruen, and resumed its role of civic advocacy, taking on New York City Mayor Michael Bloomberg's East Midtown rezoning plans.

+In 2018, the City Club sued to stop construction of Little Island at Pier 55, which led to the plans for the park being scrapped.
+The park was later built after the state added funds.